 London is a large city with museums, history, and pubs.
-I’ve had a few friends visit and I keep going back to similar things to do or see.
-Below are good self-walking routes in order to see the most of the iconic London sights in roughly two to three days.
+I’ve had a few friends visit London and I keep going back to similar things to do or see.
+Below are self-walking routes in order for things to do in London in 2 days, including the most iconic sights.

 Are you a fast and efficient traveler?

 These are ambitious schedules.
 If you answer yes to some of the below questions, consider the below itineraries.

 - Can you walk briskly for miles dodging tourists and locals?

 - Can you walk 4 to 6 miles and be on your feet all day?

 - Can you navigate Underground or metro systems with ease?